ishh-xd/Plutonix-Documents/README.md

 # Plutonix-Policy
-Policies of Ishh's all discord bot.
+Privacy Policy and Terms of Service.